inh2102/data_mining_final_proj/README.md

 # Implementation / Replication:

-To replicate our code, refer to the following files:
+To replicate our paper, refer to the following files:

-- x for x
+- plot_tweet_and_cdc_scores.R for plots of CDC anxiety/depression scores and of ratio of depressed/anxious tweets
 - y for y
 - z for z